 Key Stage 3

 The curriculum for Key Stage 3 is as follows. there are five, hour long lessons per day.
-All pupils follow a programme of study which consists of English, Mathematics, Science, Religious Education; IT; Physical Education; DesignTechnology; French; Geography; History and Performing Arts (Music, Dance, Drama).
-PSHCEe (Personal, Social, Health, Citizenship and Economic education is taught as part of an extended tutorial programme.
-Sex education is delivered mainly through programmes in RE and Science.
-However, both sex and careers education are also delivered through structured collapsed-timetable events.
+All pupils follow a programme of study which consists of English, mathematics, science, IT, physical education, engineering, French, Spanish, geography, history, art and performing arts (Music, Dance, Drama).
+PSHCE (Personal, Social, Health, Citizenship and Economic education is taught as part of an extended tutorial programme.
+Sex education is delivered mainly through programmes in Science.
+However, both sex and careers education are also delivered through structured collapsed-timetable events involving YPSS expertise in delivery to school children.

 Key Stage 4

 The Government believes that schools should offer students a broad range of academic subjects to age 16, and we are confident that our KS4 curriculum meets that expectation.
-Students study a core programme that includes: English; maths; double science; RE; IT and PE.
-In addition students are able to choose from a number optional subjects from a range of traditional GCSE and vocational subjects including: Engineering; Performing Arts; Music; Dance; French; Sport; Business Studies and Health and Social Care.
+Students study a core programme that includes: GCSE English language, GCSE English literature, GCSE maths; GCSE science trilogy and PE.
+In addition students are able to choose from a number optional subjects from a range of traditional GCSE and vocational subjects including: history, geography, engineering, performing arts, music, dance, french, sport, art, photography, enterprise and marketing, iMedia and health and social care.

 All KS4 subjects with the exception of core PE, lead to formal accreditation.

-For information about the curriculum at Beacon Academy please contact Mrs R Thurley, Assistant Headteacher on the Academy number.
+For information about the curriculum at Beacon Academy please contact Mrs R Pickles, Deputy Headteacher on the Academy number.